-- 1) State and federal legislation to require all schools to use rbST-free milk; - 2) Restricting the use of the Real Seal to domestically produced dairy products and subsequent enforcement of its standards; - 3) Educate and promote the Real Seal program to consumers; - 4) Increase the federal standards for fat and solids in fluid milk to meet the national average of the milk content produced on U.S. farms; and - 5) Require imports to meet the same high standards used for domestically produced dairy products.

-2. Livestock Policy
+- 1) State and federal legislation to require all schools to use rBST-free milk; - 2) Restricting the use of the Real Seal to domestically produced dairy products and subsequent enforcement of its standards; - 3) Educate and promote the Real Seal program to consumers; - 4) Increase the federal standards for fat and solids in fluid milk to meet the national average of the milk content produced on U.S. farms; - 5) Require imports to meet the same high standards used for domestically produced dairy products; and - 6) Prohibiting the addition of artificial sweeteners such as aspartame to dairy products.
+If allowed, they must be labeled as such.
+2. Livestock Policy a.

-a.
 Animal Welfare

-- 1) Producers' rights to own and raise livestock and have livestock recognized as personal property; - 2) Promotion of animal welfare, as opposed to animal rights initiatives which would limit production agriculture by imposing mandatory restrictions on traditional methods of agricultural animal production;
+- 1) Producers' rights to own and raise livestock and have livestock recognized as personal property; - 2) Promotion of animal welfare, as opposed to animal rights initiatives, which would limit production agriculture by imposing mandatory restrictions on traditional methods of agricultural animal production; - 3) Responsible care and management of animals to provide for the welfare of herds and flocks; and b.
+Livestock and Livestock Product Imports (also see Article III - International Trade, Cooperation and the Family Farm)

-- 3) Responsible care and management of animals to provide for the welfare of herds and flocks; and - 4) Educating the public regarding the important use of animals for agricultural and medical research.
+4) Educating the public regarding the important use of animals for agricultural and medical research.
 Any illegal actions taken by animal rights organizations toward producers should be prosecuted to the fullest extent of the law.